clibon/devops-assignment/README.md

 Some Notes to point out on the provided instructions:

-Task1: Python Backend is available on port 5000 and not on port 8000 as indicated in the instructions.
+Task 1: Python Backend is available on port 5000 and not on port 8000 as indicated in the instructions.\
-Task2: AWS EBS is block storage, perhaps EC2 was intended to be referenced?
+Task 2: AWS EBS is block storage, perhaps EC2 was intended to be referenced?